 Pigs can become infected and act as reservoirs of Salmonella.
 The risk of salmonella can increase in case of malfunctioning in the slurry system and/or if the internal biosecurity is not optimised.

 The following solutions can help decrease or remove the risk of salmonella:

 - Good biosecurity and external protection of the herd.

 - Adding some organic acid to the feed and thereby lower pH value.

 - Always ensure that the use of organic acids follow local legislation and is carried out according to the directions for use given by the manufacturer.

 The on-farm feeding strategy can affect the gut health of pigs either positively or in an undesirable way.
 Ensuring growth without compromising gut health is important for productivity and the overall economy.

-The feeding strategy, feed composition, grinding degree and grinding approach all affect gut health, and the effect of each element is different from herd to herd, why it is important to follow and adjust according to the production results and general health status in the herd.
+The feeding strategy, feed composition, grinding degree and grinding approach all affect gut health, and the effect of each element is different from one herd to another, why it is important to follow and adjust according to the production results and general health status in the herd.